Convert 55 Farenheit To Celsius

 The Scientific Basis: Why This Formula Works

 The conversion formula is derived from the relationship between the freezing and boiling points of water in both scales.
-The formula accounts for the difference in the scale's increments and zero points.
+Also, the formula accounts for the difference in the scale's increments and zero points.
 The 32 is subtracted to account for the offset in the freezing point (0°C vs 32°F), and the 5/9 factor adjusts for the different sizes of the degrees.
 This ensures a precise conversion between the two scales.

 Beyond the Basics: Converting Celsius to Fahrenheit